Society-for-Internet-Blaseball-Research/blaseball-api-spec/subleagues.md

 # Subleague Details

-Returns informatio for a given subleague ID.
+Returns information for a given subleague ID.
 Limited to a single subleague ID.

 ## Endpoint